Plug-in electric vehicle: Car dealers' reluctance to sell

 With the exception of Tesla and other EV manufacturers that sell directly, almost all new cars in the United States are sold through dealerships, so they play a crucial role in the sales of electric vehicles, and negative attitudes can hinder early adoption of plug-in electric vehicles.
 Dealers decide which cars they want to stock, and a salesperson can have a significant impact on how a customer feels about a prospective purchase.
 Salespeople have ample knowledge of internal combustion cars but often do not have time to learn about a technology that represents a fraction of their overall sales.
 As with any new technology, and in the particular case of advanced technology vehicles, retailers are central to ensuring that buyers, especially those switching to a new technology, have the information and support they need to gain the full benefits of adopting this new technology.

 Car dealerships can play a role in the sales of plug-in electric vehicles.
 Shown a dealership exhibiting first generation Chevrolet Volts.

 There are several reasons for the reluctance of some dealers to sell plug-in electric vehicles.
-PEVs do not offer car dealers the same profits as a gasoline-powered cars.
+PEVs do not offer car dealers the same profits as gasoline-powered cars.
 Plug-in electric vehicles take more time to sell because of the additional time required to explain a new technology, which hurts overall sales and the commissions of salespeople.
 Electric vehicles also may require less maintenance, resulting in the loss of recurring service revenue, and thus undermines the biggest source of dealer profits, their service departments.
 According to the National Automobile Dealers Association (NADS), dealers on average make three times as much profit from service as they do from new car sales.